espirin/route_simplifier/README.md

 # RouteSimplifier

-RouteSimplifier is a Python script that make complex navigation routes easier to view.
+RouteSimplifier is a Python script that makes complex navigation routes easier to view.
 It intelligently offsets overlapping parts of the route, simplifies complex intersections and exports results to either OSM or JSON.

 ## Installation